xYoTam/TOR-Project/README.md

 # TOR-Project
 How to Run:

-Start the main server using:
+Start the main server by running:

 python server.py --main

-Launch as many relay nodes as you want by running: python server.py and enter the main Tor server IP
+Launch as many relay nodes as you want by running:

+python server.py

+and enter the main Tor server IP

 Start the client GUI with: